syagawa/usb-key-sender2/README.md

 ### input key
 1. Connect AtomS3U to PC
-2. Wait until the LED lights up in yellow and then turns off.
+2. Wait until the LED lights up in green and then turns off.(If it blinks red, it indicates an error.
+Please check `settings.txt`.)
 3. Press button to input key to PC.

 ---